FOUR HORSEMEN of the

 APOCALYPSE

-Purpose: Conquering planets and races for the Axi-Tun empire
+Purpose: Conquering planets and races for the Axi-Tun Empire

-Affiliations: Agents of the Axi-Tun empire; former pawns of the Overmind
+former pawns of the Overmind

 Enemies: Fantastic Four (Human Torch, Medusa, Mr. Fantastic, Thing), Quasar, Stranger